AABoyles/jsConsole/README.md

 Couldn't you just u...
 ----------------------

 STOP IT; I GET IT!
 It's a crowded field.
-If you like another solution, the use it!
-I wrote this one because I like this one.
+If you like another solution, the use that!
+I wrote this one because I *like* this one.